G-2004/SWDV-Java_Project/Project_110_CurVer/README.md

 ##########################################################################
-The program is built to run on java in vs code.
-To open the project use the run java arrow in the top right. (addon required) This has also been tested on Jdoodle.
+-The program is built to run on java in vs code.
+To open the project use the run java arrow in the top right. (addon required)
-Follow prompts carefully as writing words where numbers are needed can and will cause crashes.
+-Open the project folder (The one containing main.java) by right clicking on the folder.
+If you are on windows click show more options then click open with code. once the workspace opens click on main.java and click the run arrow which should be near the top right of the file.

+-You must trust the program for the arrow to show up.
+-You can close the build with AI window if it pops up to provide you more space to see the code and console.

-For professor: I assume you are aware but since the code will be shifting as I learn the keyboard shortcut ctrl + f allows you to find chosen words in a document and so looking for method names and statement types can be done with that.
+-For professor: I assume you are aware but since the code will be shifting as I learn the keyboard shortcut ctrl + f allows you to find chosen words in a document and so looking for method names and statement types can be done with that.

 ##########################################################################